-These Healthy Italian Stuffed Zucchini Boats are full of cheesy Italian sausage or ground turkey, bell peppers, mushrooms, and the best crispy panko topping, and are ready in just 30 minutes!
+This super easy, healthy Italian stuffed zucchini boats recipe is perfect for all of that summer garden zucchini!
+Full of cheesy Italian sausage or ground turkey, bell peppers, mushrooms, and the best crispy panko topping, and are ready in just 30 minutes!

-Yes, I absolutely eat the skin on my zucchini boats.
+I always eat the skin on my baked zucchini boats, no peeling involved.
 First of all, I can’t imagine peeling every single zucchini and I definitely think that the skin helps to hold the boat together.
 Plus, in peeling off the skin, you’re also peeling off some of the nutrients, vitamins, and fiber.

 If you do find yourself with a rather large zucchini or an older one and you feel like the skin is too thick or too hard, you can peel it or cut away the bad parts.
 There’s nothing wrong with peeling the skin or not peeling the skin, for me, I just rinse off the outside of the squash and cut the top off before deseeding and making my boats.

-Guys, can I be honest here?
-I think frozen (then thawed zucchini) is disgusting and mushy and makes me want to gag when I’ve tried it.
-That’s not to say you can’t do it.
-It’s just to say it’s one of those vegetables that doesn’t lend itself to be frozen and thawed, unless you are going to put it in a lasagne or a bread or blend it up or somehow make it so that you don’t really realize you’re eating previously frozen zucchini.
+Cooked zucchini is not the best vegetable for freezing because it tends to have a lot of water in it and becomes mushy after freezing and reheating.
+That’s not to say you can’t do it!
+It’s just to say it’s one of those vegetables that doesn’t lend itself to be frozen and thawed, unless you are going to put it in a lasagna or a bread or blend it up or somehow make it so that you don’t really realize you’re eating previously frozen zucchini.

 If you do want to freeze it, slice it or dice it first.
 Then, use the pieces to put in your dishes.
-It’s much easier this way and I’ve found it’s nearly impossible to freeze then thaw a whole zucchini and try to cut it up and not gag.
+It’s much easier this way and less mushy once reheated.

 You can also make ribbons or spirals out of the zucchini and dress it with your favorite salad dressing and let it soak just a couple of minutes to absorb the dressing’s flavors.
 This is a great way to make a veggie salad without the lettuce.